 Our current lighting was a candle chandelier and two sconces that have served us well for about 8 years and I decided to change it out for a new look.

-I’m going to show you how I used my antique clamps to make my sconces so you can get the idea and turn pretty much anything you want into a lamp or hard-wired fixture.
+I’m showing you how I used my antique clamps to make my sconces so you can get the idea.
+You can turn pretty much anything you want into a lamp or hard-wired fixture.

 My supplies and tools for one light include: